tektoncd/triggers/docs/interceptors.md

 ### Bitbucket `Interceptors`

+Bitbucket `Interceptors` has support for both Bitbucket server (which does secret validation and event filtering) and Bitbucket cloud (which does event filtering).

+### Bitbucket Server

-A Bitbucket `Interceptor` contains logic that validates and filters [Bitbucket server](https://confluence.atlassian.com/bitbucketserver) webhooks.
+A Bitbucket server contains logic that validates and filters [Bitbucket server](https://confluence.atlassian.com/bitbucketserver) webhooks.
 It can validate the webhook's origin as described in [Webhooks](https://docs.gitlab.com/ee/user/project/integrations/webhooks.html).
-It does not support [Bitbucket cloud](https://support.atlassian.com/bitbucket-cloud/) due to lack of support for validating secrets; if you need this functionality with Bitbucket, use a [CEL `Interceptor`](#cel-interceptors) instead.
 The Bitbucket `Interceptor` always preserves the payload data (both header and body) in its responses.

 To use a Bitbucket `Interceptor` as a Bitbucket server webhook validator, do the following: